Giuliani to no longer testify in Georgia election worker defamation trial

 “I intend to, but you always leave them guessing,” Giuliani said of his testimony.

-Giuliani on Wednesday told reporters that they should “assume” he would testify, but the former federal prosecutor declined to outright confirm he would.
+Giuliani told reporters Wednesday they should “assume” he would testify, but the former federal prosecutor declined to outright confirm he would.

 “When I was a prosecutor, defense lawyers never told me if the guy was gonna testify,” Giuliani said.